agentrickard/domain/domain_strict/README.txt

 The Domain Strict module comes with the Domain Access download.

-To install, you simply enable the module at Admin > Build > Modules.
+To install, you simply enable the module at Admin > Modules.

 No database tables are installed and the module itself has no configuration options.